🧭 Introduction: Why You Need an SEO Glossary

 Backlink

 A link from one website to another.
-If another site links to yours, that’s a backlink.
 More high-quality backlinks usually mean better SEO.

 Bounce Rate

 The percentage of visitors who leave your site after viewing just one page.
-A high bounce rate can indicate that your content isn’t engaging or relevant.
+A high bounce rate may signal that your content isn’t engaging or relevant.

 Broken Link

-A link that no longer works — maybe the page has been deleted or the URL has changed.
+A hyperlink that no longer works — perhaps the destination page has been deleted or its URL has changed.
 Broken links harm user experience and SEO.

 🧱 C